 As the Koskys go into these unreached villages they initially meet with the chief and the headmen and determine if they are sincerely open to allowing the team to share about a living/loving God (as their basic religious belief is to worship and sacrifice to the spirits of their dead ancestors).
 The Koskys typically start their meetings (held in a mud hut with a grass roof and dung floor) after sunset and continue through the night until sunrise.
 On a typical night 30-100 Xhosa villagers commit their lives to Jesus.
 But as a mission, the Great Commission is not just to make converts, but to make disciples of all nations.
 We are committed to discipling these new converts into maturity in Christ.
 The Koskys do this by leaving one or more of the Xhosa apostolic team members in the newly reached village to disciple the new converts; or they may take one or more of the new converts with them to be discipled by our Xhosa Christian leaders.
 Churches seem to start up everywhere and the demand for discipleship is overwhelming.
 As previously mentioned, the Koskys started a Xhosa Bible College in 2000 to help in the training of Bible based leaders.

-As to accountability, the Koskys are governed by a board of trustees and an advisory board.
-They have the authority to govern and take whatever action is necessary to continue the work that the Lord has entrusted to the Koskys.
+As to accountability, the Koskys are governed by a national and an international Board of Directors and an Advisory Board.
+They have the authority take whatever action is necessary to continue the work that the Lord has entrusted to the Koskys.
 In the States the Koskys have an advisory board who have been out to Africa and understands the nature of the Mission, and gives direct input into the Koskys.
 In addition, the Koskys work with World Outreach Ministries in Marietta, GA who gives oversight to all their financial affairs.
 References can easily be provided about the the work the Lord is doing in Africa, if required.